Abyss Scuba Diving

 The PADI Open Water Course is designed for 10-year-olds to complete.
 The course begins with online Theory (PADI eLearning) to give you a solid understanding of diving, the principles behind diving, dive equipment and skills involved.
 The eLearning is designed so that it meets the needs of each individual no matter their preferred learning style.
 Because the program is so in-depth, it takes most people around 10 hours.

 As you begin to learn how to dive, it is the most important thing to feel comfortable in the water.
+Confined water sessions are crucial as they provide a safe environment to get accustomed to breathing underwater, allowing participants to manage any nerves and build confidence before progressing to deeper open water dives.
 To demonstrate this comfort, at the beginning of the in-water training you are asked to demonstrate that you can comfortably keep oneself afloat in water too deep in which to stand by completing a 10-minute swim/float without using any swim aids.

 At some point you will complete a 200-meter continuous surface swim or a 300-meter swim with mask, fins and snorkel.
 Most people who are of average fitness and have spent enough time in a pool or the sea to feel comfortable in the water have no problems with the 300-meter snorkel.